How Kryptos K4 Works

 The one-bit gate map

 Each grid cell carries a one-bit gate (0 or 1), fixed by the position and computable from col31, tier mod 3, and seam_corner, see The gate above.
-This map is fully solved and reproducible from the published rules.
+The map is reproduced by the declared position rules at all 97 cells; its ray reading is a physical conjecture awaiting the blind on-site audit.

 Of the 97 active cells: 69 have gate = 1 and 28 have gate = 0.